 Obstacle course racing can be a very challenging and dangerous endurance sport.
 All participants are required to sign a full liability release waiver before they can participate.
 While we believe that anyone can overcome the challenging obstacles, it is important to properly train for the physical challenges before participating in the race.
 Training alone is not enough, it is also essential to be safe when you enter, overcome, and exit each obstacle.
 By training, following best safety practices, and proper race etiquette, you will have the best race experience.

 PERMITS & INSURANCE

 Grit OCR is an insured and permitted event.
 Thank you to Mt.
 High and the USDA Forest Service for their support for permits.

-Disclaimer: Please note that race information here represents what is planned for the Grit OCR event.
-Locations, course variations, and changes may apply depending on conditions, availability, and improvements.
+Disclaimer: Please note that race information here represents what is planned for the Grit OCR events.
+Locations, course variations, obstacles, and changes may apply depending on conditions, availability, and improvements.
 We strive to make the best race experience for participants.
 Thank you for understanding.